HarithKK/JSwarm/src/main/java/examples/si/algo/also/ReadMe.md

 ```

 ## References
 <a id="1">[1]</a> Kumar, Neetesh, Navjot Singh, and Deo Prakash Vidyarthi.
-"Artificial lizard search optimization (ALSO): A novel nature-inspired meta-heuristic algorithm."
+"Artificial lizard search optimization (ALSO): A novel nature-inspired meta-heuristic SIAlgorithm."
 Soft Computing 25.8 (2021): 6179-6201.